-is present in initial conditions, and/or develops over time due to an inability to properly maintain the distribution of water vapor in the region of the tropopause (see, e.g., Bland et al., 2021, and references therein).
-Figure 2 and the supplemental figures show that these cold biases are still apparent in high-top models, but are generally smaller in magnitude, particularly in the winter hemispheres.
-This.
-For the SH summer, the difference in the cold UTLS temperature bias between the highand low-top systems is significant at 200 hPa (Figure S15c).
+vapor in the region of the tropopause (see, e.g., Bland et al., 2021, and references therein).
+Figure 2 and the supplemental figures show that these cold biases are still apparent in high-top models, but are generally smaller in magnitude.
+For the SH summer, the difference in the cold UTLS temperature bias between the high- and low-top systems is significant at 200 hPa (Figure S15c).
 These differences may be related to the fact that the systems with high-top models generally have more model levels/higher vertical resolution, making them better able to represent processes in the tropopause region.
-The too strong/cold winter stratospheric polar vortex biases, particularly in the NH, reflect a lack 240 of dynamical variability.
-Figure 2 shows that the low-top systems have much higher MAE, more pronounced cold winter poles, and stronger polar vortex winds in both hemispheres, which is; for the NH winter, the differences between the highand low-top systems are significant at 10 hPa (Figure S15c and d).
-These results are consistent with prior studies that find models with tops below the stratopause generally fail to realistically simulate stratospheric variability (e.g., Charlton-Perez 245 et al., 2013; Shaw et al., 2014; Rao and Garfinkel, 2021a).
-There are multiple reasons why these biases are generally worse in low-top models, usually related to an underestimation of resolved/parameterized gravity wave drag , (see e.g., Section 3.3), as well as possible unphysical effects of the model lid (e.g., Shaw and Perlwitz, 2010; Richter et al., 2014).
+The too strong/cold winter stratospheric polar vortex biases, particularly in the NH, reflect a lack of dynamical variability.
+Figure 2 shows that the low-top systems have higher MAE, more pronounced cold winter poles, and stronger polar vortex winds in both hemispheres; for the NH winter, the differences between the high- and low-top systems are significant at 10 hPa (Figure

+240 S15c and d).
+These results are consistent with prior studies that find models with tops below the stratopause generally fail to realistically simulate stratospheric variability (e.g., Charlton-Perez et al., 2013; Shaw et al., 2014; Rao and Garfinkel, 2021a).
+There are multiple reasons why these biases are generally worse in low-top models, usually related to an underestimation of resolved/parameterized gravity wave drag (see e.g., Section 3.3), as well as possible unphysical effects of the model lid (e.g., Shaw and Perlwitz, 2010; Richter et al., 2014).

-The apparent easterly bias in the tropical stratospheric zonal winds across the high- and low-top systems represents a general bias among the models in representing the QBO.
+245 The apparent easterly bias in the tropical stratospheric zonal winds across the high- and low-top systems represents a general bias among the models in representing the QBO.
 We examine these biases in the next section in more detail.

-250 3.2 Biases Related to the Tropical Stratosphere and QBO
+3.2 Biases Related to the Tropical Stratosphere and QBO